Zoruh-dev/Incog/README.md

 # Copyright
 While some people don't allow any code stolen I am ok if you steal a little bit of code. <strong>HOWEVER</strong>, I am not ok if you take <strong>MY CODE</strong> and claim it as yours.
+At least give me some form of credit. lol